psfinaki/jekyll-now/_posts/2017-10-3-Error-Alerting-In-Azure.md

 ### 2.2 Write Azure Function to format blob path

 It should be a dumb function returning current date and time in specific format.
 There are many templates for Azure Functions and not all of them are pluggable to Logic Apps.
 The simplest working thing is _HttpTrigger_.
-I chose F# for it called it _GetPathToBlobs_.
+I chose F# for it and called it _GetPathToBlobs_.

 I removed all the boilerplate and here is the code:
 ![Azure Function code]({{ site.baseurl }}/images/post-1/azure-function-code.png "Azure function code")